stroupbslayen/Basic-Cog-Bot/README.md

 # Basic-Cog-Bot

-Basically, I wanted to make a bot that doesn't require much though for new people.
+Basically, I wanted to make a bot that doesn't require much thought for new people.
 It's got some logging and 'database' functionality for json.
 This is the basic setup for the bot I run on my server.
 It's made for a single server so put it on multiple servers at your own risk.
 I'll update it when I want to add something or I'm made aware of an issue.
 All of the cogs on my github will be made to run in this bot base.

 # Getting Started
 - Clone the repo and install the requirements with `pip`.